mattrussell36/movies-tmdb/README.md

 * Make it look nicer
 * Loading state

-Notes:
+Notes on task:
-Filterable by rating is a little ambigiuous as the movies don't have a rating property.
+* Filterable by rating is a little ambigiuous as the movies don't have a rating property.

-Should we sort by `vote_average` or `popularity`.
+* Maybe too much to do?

-Configuration API, not mentioned in the docs
+* Saws to display an image, but the configuration API is not mentioned.
+Maybe a good thing?